Chad Shenk

 Much of my research has helped establish the public health effects of child maltreatment on a variety of outcomes, including substance use, psychiatric disorders, non-suicidal self-injury, and more.
 Conducing this research led me to ask foundational questions that currently affect our field: Why do some studies find adverse effects for child maltreatment and others don’t?
 Why are effect sizes for a particular outcome so different across independent studies?
 Should I use a substantiation indicator to create maltreatment and comparison conditions or use a self-report measure?
 What is the causal effect of child maltreatment?
 We are answering these questions by developing and testing new research design and quantitative solutions for correcting contamination bias, which occurs when children assigned to a comparison condition have been or will be exposed to maltreatment.

-Our work has demonstrated that contamination is highly prevalent in child maltreatment research and biases the direction, statistical significance, and magnitude of child maltreatment effects, resulting in failures to discover and replicate those effects.
+Our work has demonstrated that contamination is highly prevalent in child maltreatment research and biases the statistical significance and magnitude of child maltreatment effects, resulting in failures to discover and replicate those effects.
 We are testing these new methods using advanced quantitative approaches, such as propensity score and synthetic control models, that enhance the accuracy of child maltreatment effects by correcting both contamination bias as well as other confounding inherent in observational designs.

 This research has foundations in philosophy of science, causal inference, observational designs, quantitative methods, and the measurement of child maltreatment.

 Pediatric trauma affects multiple mediators and mechanisms central to the onset and course of a variety of psychiatric conditions, from cellular and physiological change, to changes in human behavior and cognition, to changes in the environment.
-Each of these levels of analysis need to be examined individually yet tested cumulatively if a more precise understanding of the putative causes of adverse health are to be achieved for this population.
+Each of these levels of analysis need to be examined individually yet tested cumulatively if a more precise understanding of the putative causes of adverse health is to be achieved for this population.

 To advance target identification for behavioral interventions, that is, knowing which factors are most critical to change to have the greatest therapeutic impact, I have been promoting research examining simultaneous changes in multiple biological and behavioral systems affected by pediatric trauma and leading to multiple forms of psychopathology.
-Specifically, when behavioral processes, such as avoidance and affect regulation, are tested in multivariate mediation modeling with biological processes, such as neuroendocrine, sympathetic, and parasympathetic systems, it is the behavioral processes that confer the greatest risk for or resilience to subsequent mood and trauma disorders, highlighting them putative targets for intervention.
+Specifically, when behavioral processes, such as avoidance and affect regulation, are tested in multivariate mediation modeling with biological processes, such as neuroendocrine, sympathetic, and parasympathetic systems, it is the behavioral processes that confer the greatest risk for or resilience to subsequent mood and trauma disorders, highlighting them as putative targets for intervention.

 The central roles avoidance and affect regulation play as transdiagnostic mechanisms in the pediatric trauma population has led me to research the real-time, environmental level of analysis, where we are examining caregiver-child communication patterns as potential targets for preventing psychiatric disorders following pediatric trauma.
 Specifically, we are modeling caregiver validating and invalidating behaviors with lag-sequential changes in child affect expressions as an active, dynamic system for reducing avoidance of trauma-related stimuli and building affect regulation capacity across multiple timescales (real-time, longitudinal) and levels of analysis (neural, affective, behavioral).